pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 .bss

 .lcomm ARRAY, 30000

-.p2align 12
 ```

-You may have noticed the new `.p2align` directive.
-Why does that need to be there?
-I have no clue, but if it's not there the program will segfault immediately.

 As for our pointer and memory storage registers let's use `x19` and `x20` as they are general-purpose callee-saved registers so we're guaranteed they won't be overwritten if we need to make any function or system calls.